safdar-azeem/prisma-sharding/README.md

   same physical database as another shard and was folded into it.
 Both cases are reported in Studio.
-- **The picker is above Studio rather than in its header.** The installed `@prisma-sharding/studio` predates the host extension points.
+- **The picker is above Studio rather than in its header.** The installed `prisma-studio-next` predates the host extension points.
 Upgrade it to move the picker into the header and re-enable the unsaved-edits guard.
 - **A port other than 51212.** The preferred port was taken by something the CLI refused to disturb.
 The printed URL is always the real one.